 The simple answer is ‘yes.’

-Very recently, the aliensmalta http://www.alienmalta.eu science campaign was alerted to a fish species caught within the Maltese waters.
-This alien fish was identified as a silver-cheeked toad-fish, which is highly toxic if consumed.
+Very recently, the aliensmalta science campaign received an alert to a fish species caught within the Maltese waters.
+The alienmalta science group positively identified the fish as a silver-cheeked toad-fish, which is highly toxic when consumed.

 Where does it originate from?

 This alien species of puffer fish is actually native to the tropical waters of the Indo-Pacific and Indian ocean regions.
-In 2004, a sighting of the silver-cheeked toadfish was recorded in the Mediterranean, off the coast of Turkey.
-It lives in open waters on rocky bottoms, from in shallow depths down to 250 m.
+In 2004, off the coast of Turkey, a silver-cheeked toadfish was spotted and recorded.
+It lives in open waters on rocky bottoms, from shallow depths down to 250 m.

 Spot the Alien Fish campaign.